 How can I make CSS animations responsive?

-Make CSS animations responsive by using units like percentages, vw
+Make CSS animations responsive by:

 }